(Updated 20 July 2019)

 In theory, of course, this is no bad thing.
 But it’s put little into actual place, and so has been heavily criticised as too long in duration, lacking ‘regulatory bite’, and as just a PR young vote-seducer.
 Never mind the voting statistics, what’s important is how much impact it could have, and that has been considered a missed opportunity,

 “Britain's natural environment needs a 25-month emergency plan more than it needs a 25-year vision" - Greenpeace UK executive director, John Sauven (BBC).

-Indeed, the plan may be riding on the wave of greater consumer awareness and emotive response to the damage done to nature by plastic, especially after an autumn of Blue Planet 2.
+Indeed, the plan may be riding on the wave of greater consumer awareness and emotive response to the damage done to nature by plastic, especially after Blue Planet 2.

 Some organisations take a leadership role voluntarily.
 Want to experience Blue Planet too for real?
-In the tourism sector, you can’t get much better for marine conservation than Chumbe Island Coral Park, the world’s first private protected marine area, entirely funded by ecotourism.
+In the tourism sector, you can’t get much better than Chumbe Island Coral Park for marine conservation, the world’s first private protected marine area, entirely funded by ecotourism.
 An amazing holiday here will help dedicated marine and coral scientific research, conservation and education.
 More info >

 Responsible tourism and responsible business takes responsibility.

 In this way, some organisations hold themselves accountable to their own stringent targets and doing the right thing.
 For example, rather than wait for any UK policy, Iceland (the supermarket retailer, not country) has quickly announced all its own-label products will be plastic packaging free within five years, by 2023.

 It should come as no surprise that sustainable tourism specialists are ahead of the game: Cayuga Collection lodges such as Lapa Rios in Costa Rica and Jicaro Island in Nicaragua have pursued a single-use plastic purging strategy for many years, whereas the rest of hospitality and tourism is just starting to wake up.